EricWF/libcxx-arc-config/README.md

 #### Erics Taskfile

 Because I hate typing and remembering commands, I created a taskfile for myself.
 It may be useful as a reference.
+It likely will not work out of the box with the configurations in this repository.

 ```yaml
 version: '3'